darrenjw/stats-dce-workshop/GraphicalModels/GraphicalModels.md

 When the slope is actually in good condition, the initial test will return +, ?, - with probabilities 0.5, 0.25, 0.25.
 If the second test is carried out, it will return + with probability 0.8 and - with probability 0.2.

-When the slope is actually in poor condition, the intial test will return +, ?, - with probabilities 0.25, 0.25, 0.5.
+When the slope is actually in poor condition, the initial test will return +, ?, - with probabilities 0.25, 0.25, 0.5.
 If the second test is carried out, it will return + with probability 0.2 and - with probability 0.8.

 Let's assume that 98% of slopes are good: $P(\text{Good}) = 0.98$.